v8/v8.dev/src/features/simd.md

 ### SIMD support in Chrome

 WebAssembly SIMD support is available by default from Chrome 91.
-Make sure to use the latest version of the toolchain as well as detailed below, as well as latest wasm-feature-detect to detect engines that support the final version of the spec.
+Make sure to use the latest version of the toolchain as detailed below, as well as latest wasm-feature-detect to detect engines that support the final version of the spec.
 If something doesn’t look right, please [file a bug](https://crbug.com/v8).

 ### Enabling experimental SIMD support in Firefox